 Team Rocket has invaded Pokémon Go, and it’s up to you, the trainers, to take them down.

-Now it’s time to take on Cliff’s final Pokémon, which can be one of these three randomly chosen options: Tyranitar, Swampert, or Torterra.
-These three are the toughest foes you’ll face in this battle so come prepared with the right Pokémon.
+Now it’s time to take on Cliff’s final Pokémon.
+It can be one of these three randomly chosen options, starting with his signature Tyranitar, which is always featured in the rotation.

 The Rock/Dark-type monster that is Tyranitar can lay waste to your entire team if you aren’t careful, and covers for many of the weaknesses that Cliff’s other Pokémon have.
 You can’t bring a Grass-type unless you want to risk taking a Fire Blast, but strong Water and Fighting-type Pokémon should be fine as long as they are fine shouldering a few heavy Dark or Rock-type hits.

 Your best option going into this battle would be to bring something like Machamp, which doesn’t hold any fear of the Armor Pokémon’s moves.